heyoeyo/muggled_sam/README.md

 # Muggled SAM

-This repo contains a simplified implementation of the awesome 'Segment Anything Model' versions 1 & 2 from [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything), and [facebookresearch/segment-anything-2](https://github.com/facebookresearch/segment-anything-2), with the intention of [removing the magic](https://en.wikipedia.org/wiki/Muggle) from the original code base to make it easier to understand.
+This repo contains a simplified implementation of the awesome 'Segment Anything' models from [facebookresearch/segment-anything-2](https://github.com/facebookresearch/segment-anything-2) (and [SAMV1](https://github.com/facebookresearch/segment-anything)), with the intention of [removing the magic](https://en.wikipedia.org/wiki/Muggle) from the original code base to make it easier to understand.
 Most of the changes come from separating/simplifying the different components of the model structure.

 <p align="center">
   <img src=".readme_assets/demo_anim.gif">
 </p>

-While the focus of this implementation is on readability of the code, this implementation provides support for arbitrary input resolutions, which can improve performance in some cases.
+While the focus of this implementation is on interactivity and readability of the code, this implementation provides support for arbitrary input resolutions, which can improve performance in some cases.

 > [!Note]
 > This repo is a (messy) work-in-progress!
 The end goal is to have something resembling [MuggledDPT](https://github.com/heyoeyo/muggled_dpt).